 An error page can be frustrating and confusing for users.
 404 errors are not suitable for user experience.

 When you click on a link and get a 404 error, it means that your page request to the server was successful, but the server did not found the particular page you were trying to access.

 Luckily, you can let your users know they are still on your site and direct them back to your content by creating a custom 404 page.

 This article will explain some reasons to have a custom 404 error page and show you to create one in Flatsome theme.

 How do most WordPress 404 pages look like

 404 page is often the most neglected page on most sites.
 Usually, a lot of WooCommerce WordPress free theme 404 pages, look like this:

 In Flatsome theme powered site, a 404 page appear as:

 It happens when you move, rename, or delete a page.
 This message also appears when the URL is mistyped, misspelled, or incomplete.

 However, you can change how your WooCommerce site responds to this error by redirecting your visitors to arrive at a custom error page.

 You need to make this experience better by properly conveying the error and give them a proper course of action.
 It can be done by showing visitors other website sections they can visit, or you need to provide them with a way to contact you, etc.

 Why do you need to customize your 404 page?

 It confirms users that they are on the right website.
 But, a single page they may have been looking for doesn’t exist.
 This is much better than throwing into question whether or not the website itself exists.

-404 errors happen to even the best websites, and this is why you should customize the WooCommerce product page in terms of 404 pages to at least have your site’s navigation available.
+Even the best websites get 404 error and this is why you should customize the WooCommerce product page in terms of 404 pages to at least have your site’s navigation available.

 When a user gets a browser-based 404-page error, they might think your site is dead, and as a result, won’t bother coming back.